sassoftware/sasoptpy/doc/guide/models.rst

    m = get_model()

-For this problem, we can compare configurations as follows:
+For this problem, you can compare configurations as follows:

 .. ipython:: python